qwerfd2/Groove_Coaster_2_Server/README.md

 Open command on Windows (MAC open terminal).
 Type `ipconfig` (MAC `ifconfig`), and obtain your IPV4 address.
 This assumes that you are connected to a WIFI, and it should start with 192 or 172.

-Open the `config.env` of the private server, and change the `IP` accordingly.
+Open the `config.py` of the private server, and change the `IP` accordingly.

 Type `cmd` in the file directory on the top of the file explorer, and press enter.
 A command prompt will be opened for that directory.